robertorcosta/azure-docs.pt-br/articles/databox-online/azure-stack-edge-gpu-kubernetes-rbac.md

     - DBE-namespace
     - default
     - kubernetes-painel
-    - default
     - Kube-concessão de nó
     - Kube – público
-    - iotedge
-    - Azure-arco

     Certifique-se de não usar nenhum nome reservado para namespaces de usuário que você criar.
 <!--- **default namespace** - This namespace is where pods and deployments are created by default when none is provided and you have admin access to this namespace.
 When you interact with the Kubernetes API, such as with `kubectl get pods`, the default namespace is used when none is specified.-->

-- **Namespace de usuário** – esses são os namespaces que você pode criar por meio do **kubectl** para implantar aplicativos localmente.
+- **Namespace de usuário** – esses são os namespaces que você pode criar por meio de **kubectl** ou por meio da interface do PowerShell do dispositivo para implantar aplicativos localmente.

-- **IOT Edge namespace** -você se conecta a esse `iotedge` namespace para implantar aplicativos via IOT Edge.
+- **IOT Edge namespace** -você se conecta a esse `iotedge` namespace para gerenciar aplicativos implantados por meio de IOT Edge.

-- **Namespace Arc do Azure** -você se conecta a este `azure-arc` namespace para implantar aplicativos por meio do Azure Arc.
+- **Namespace Arc do Azure** -você se conecta a este `azure-arc` namespace para gerenciar aplicativos implantados por meio do Azure Arc.
+Com o Arc do Azure, você também pode implantar aplicativos em outros namespaces de usuário.

 ## <a name="namespaces-and-users"></a>Namespaces e usuários